CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: METHODOLOGY

 Small object cues critical for precise localization in UAV imagery mainly reside in boundary contours and texture gradients.
 However, repeated downsampling in deep backbones progressively attenuates such high-frequency responses.
 To mitigate structural decay at both the input and backbone stages, we design a \textbf{Dual-Path Fusion Stem (DPF-Stem)} for early preservation and a \textbf{Dense Aggregation Block (DABlock)} for hierarchical compensation.

 \paragraph{Dual-Path Fusion Stem} Given the input feature $X \in \mathbb{R}^{C \times H \times W}$, the core principle of the DPF-Stem is to partition the features into two complementary streams: a structure stream and a detail stream.
-First, the input feature is embedded and split:
+First, the input feature is embedded and split as Eq.~\eqref{eq:dpf_split}:

 where $\phi(\cdot)$ denotes a lightweight feature embedding, and $\mathrm{Split}(\cdot)$ represents a channel-wise splitting operator.
-These two streams are respectively responsible for preserving low-frequency geometric contours and high-frequency texture gradients:
+These two streams are respectively responsible for preserving low-frequency geometric contours and high-frequency texture gradients, as summarized in Eq.~\eqref{eq:dpf_streams}:

 where $\Psi_{\text{pool}}$ employs max projection or pooling to aggregate stable structural responses, and $\Psi_{\text{conv}}$ is a learnable lightweight convolution designed to preserve texture gradients and local differential responses.
-Subsequently, the two streams are fused at the same scale to obtain the stem output, following downsampling:
+In our implementation, $\phi(\cdot)$ is a Conv-BN-SiLU embedding that maps the input to $C$ channels and splits it evenly into $C/2$ structural channels and $C/2$ detail channels.
+The branch operators are written in Eqs.~\eqref{eq:dpf_pool_op} and~\eqref{eq:dpf_conv_op}:

+where $\mathrm{MP}_{2,2}$ denotes stride-2 max pooling, $\mathrm{DWConv}$ denotes depth-wise convolution, and $\mathrm{PWConv}$ denotes point-wise projection.
+This formulation separates stable geometric responses from local differential responses before the first fusion operation.
+The structural branch applies $2\times2$ max pooling with stride 2, while the detail branch uses a lightweight $3\times3$ depth-wise convolution with stride 2 followed by a $1\times1$ point-wise projection.
+The two streams are then fused at the same scale to obtain the stem output in Eq.~\eqref{eq:dpf_fusion}:

 where $\oplus$ denotes concatenation, and $\phi_{\text{fuse}}$ is a lightweight projection used for channel mixing and scale alignment.
 This dual-stream modeling ensures that the DPF-Stem preserves high-frequency structural responses before and after downsampling, thereby mitigating the loss of early structural information.